-A Husqvarna chainsaw won’t start when it doesn’t have sufficient air, fuel or spark to form a combustion.
-A bad on/off switch, old fuel, plugged fuel filter, clogged fuel line, dirty carburetor, plugged air filter, plugged spark arrestor, bad spark plug or faulty ignition coil can keep a Husqvarna chainsaw from starting.
+A Husqvarna chainsaw won’t start when it doesn’t have sufficient air, fuel, or spark to form combustion.
+A bad on/off switch, old fuel, plugged fuel filter, clogged fuel line, dirty carburetor, plugged air filter, plugged spark arrestor, bad spark plug, or faulty ignition coil can keep a Husqvarna chainsaw from starting.

-Keep reading for addition reasons your chainsaw won’t start.
+Keep reading for additional reasons your chainsaw won’t start.
 Remove the spark plug wire before beginning any repairs.

 Items that cause a Husqvarna chainsaw to not start: